vllm-project/vllm/docs/source/models/structured_outputs.rst

 - ``guided_whitespace_pattern``: used to override the default whitespace pattern for guided json decoding.
 - ``guided_decoding_backend``: used to select the guided decoding backend to use.

+You can see the complete list of supported parameters on the `OpenAI Compatible Server </../serving/openai_compatible_server.html>`_ page.

 Now let´s see an example for each of the cases, starting with the ``guided_choice``, as it´s the easiest one:

 .. code-block:: python